tseyongg/de-career-coach/case-study-1/README.md

 Here, we see that most restaurants are rated **Very Good**, with more conservative numbers for **Excellent**.
 This is folloiwed by **Good**, then **Average** ratings.
 For **Poor** rated restaurants, only one restaurant, `res_id`: `18445965` takes the crown.

 > **Note**: You will not be able to see the .png file here because there is currently no output.
-On your local run it will populate in your `output` folder which will then populate this section here.
+On your local run it will populate in your `output` folder which will then populate this section here on your local machine.